|

 Chain 3.

-*Work 3 dc (double crochet) in the space created by the ch 3 in the previous row.
+*Work 3 double crochets (dc) in the space created by the chain-3 from the previous row.

 ROW 2:

-sc in the hole created by the chain one in then previous row.*
+Single crochet (sc) in the space created by the chain-1 from the previous row.*

 Chain 1 and turn.

-Finish with a ROW 2 and weave in the ends.
+Finish with a second row, then weave in the ends.

 Add buttons as shown in the photo.
-There are no actual button holes, so you’ll want to test the buttons to be sure that they are a good size.
-They should fit comfortably through the open fabric, and still be snug enough to hold it in place.
+There are no pre-made buttonholes, so be sure to test the buttons first.
+They should fit comfortably through the open fabric while still being snug enough to hold the cowl in place.

 If you’d like to see a video of the stitches, visit https://www.youtube.com/@KromskiNorthAmerica